pulsar-edit/pulsar/packages/welcome/docs/events.md

 # Events specification

 This document specifies all the data (along with the format) which gets sent from the Welcome package to the GitHub analytics pipeline.
-This document follows the same format and nomenclature as the [Atom Core Events spec](https://github.com/atom/metrics/blob/master/docs/events.md).
+This document follows the same format and nomenclature as the [Pulsar Core Events spec](https://github.com/Pulsar/metrics/blob/master/docs/events.md).

 ## Counters